Help you can get

-You can get help dealing with HM Revenue and Customs (HMRC) if you have additional needs, for example if:
+You can get help dealing with HM Revenue and Customs (HMRC) if you find it difficult to:

-- you’re deaf or hearing-impaired or have a speech impairment
+- you’re deaf, hearing-impaired or have a speech impairment

 - you’re blind or partially sighted